 An Assembly-Required Gift: Are you on a serious budget but have a particularly useful skillset?
 Consider if there’s something that your recipient would love, but, due to their circumstances, type of transportation, or lack of ability to wield tools, they haven’t gotten around to purchasing or completing the task.

 This could mean picking out and assembling a bookcase, purchasing and delivering a cord of wood, fixing something around the house that you’re adept at (just make sure it’s within your abilities!).
 After all, sometimes the best gift you can offer is your time and the ability to help someone in a way they need.

-Lisa Bader is the Chief Gift Giver at Wrap With Love, a personal shopping service that offers gift coaching and the selection of extraordinary gifts for those you love.
+Lisa Bader is the Chief Gift Giver at Wrap With Love, a personal shopping service that offers gift coaching and helps to select extraordinary gifts for those you love.

-How does Lisa decide on what would make an extraordinary present?
-She uses these questions to determine the question in 15 minutes or less:
+How does Lisa decide what would make an extraordinary present?
+She uses these questions to make a determination in 15 minutes or less:

 1. What’s your relationship to giftee?
 Close friends, family members, and loved ones deserve the majority of your efforts, while co-workers and cousins can be gifted something simpler.

 2. What do you want the gift to say?
 Consider the emotion you want your gift to elicit, whether it’s to inspire, make their life easier, remind them of a cherished memory, or show appreciation for being invited into their home.

 3. What do you like most about this person?
 When you’re drawing a blank slate on ideas for giving, heading back to the basics and selecting something that celebrates what you love most about them is a safe bet.